UIUC-iSchool-DataStories/is457_bcubcg_fall2025/week13/lecture15p1.md

 ## Expectations of you as an audience

-1. In class activity sheets will be passed out only at the beginning of class - we cannot disrupt class for folks that are late
+1. In class activity ~~sheets will be passed out~~ will be discussed only at the beginning of class - we cannot disrupt class for folks that are late
 1. We expect folks to be present and engaged for all presentations
  * this includes not talking amongst your group (or with others) during the presentations of others